Knowing our Fish Creeks in Átl’ḵa7tsem/Howe Sound

 In 2023, we studied what settlers today know or do not know about our fish-bearing creeks in the region.
 This report is here and will be updated in 2025.

-For many creeks, funding and energy are funnelled toward restoration projects from past industrial and development harm and toward fish with commercial value.
+For many creeks, funding and energy are funnelled toward restoration projects as a result of past industrial and development harm and toward fish with commercial value.
 When human intervention has occurred with Mother Nature, the work never ends.

 The Knowing Our Fish Creeks project on Chá7elkwnech/Gambier Island had a successful 2024 field season.
 Thank you to all of the volunteers who joined us along the way.
 Our staff have enjoyed becoming more familiar with the stream ecosystems on Chá7elkwnech and working with the local community.